NicolasDorier/NBitcoin.Docs/README.md

 * Connect via RPC to broadcast transaction instead of using the P2P protocol like this example
 * Connect via RPC to your trusted node to get the proper fee rate.
 * Altcoin support
+* Huge test suite
+* Pruning of transaction data (in practice, we don't need to save the whole transaction, only the spent outpoint and received coin for the wallet)
+* Multi-wallet
+* Flexible address generation schemes (multisig, segwit, legacy etc...)

-But all of this can be developped with pure .NET skills and do not involve NBitcoin knowledge, so we won't cover it.
+But all of this can be developped with pure .NET skills and do not involve `NBitcoin` knowledge, so we won't cover it.
 We will see about Altcoin support later on.